cgat-developers/cgat-core/docs/defining_workflow/Writing_workflow.rst

        > %(outfile)s'''
        P.run()

-See also the variants :meth:`Pipeline.mergeAndLoad` and `:meth:`Pipeline.concatenateAndLoad` to combine multiple tables and upload to the database in one go.
+See also the variants :meth:`pipeline.mergeAndLoad` and `:meth:`pipeline.concatenateAndLoad` to combine multiple tables and upload to the database in one go.

 Connecting to a database